Previous dayApril 11, 2026Next day

 25.7 km2--✓ ReviewedUSGS →

-April 11, 2026 brought a magnitude 4.3 earthquake 37 km WNW of Ancud, Chile, logged at 22:41 UTC.
+On April 11, 2026 at 22:41 UTC, a magnitude 4.3 earthquake struck 37 km WNW of Ancud, Chile.
 A small number of nearby observers (2) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 25.7 km depth.
-Geolocation places the event at -41.779°N, -74.246°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The hypocenter lay at 25.7 km, placing this in the shallow crustal category.
+Coordinates: -41.779°, -74.246°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11